Engine coolant temperature sensor: how it works, symptoms, problems, testing

 In a car with an internal combustion engine, the cooling system maintains the optimal temperature of the engine and prevents it from overheating.

-Engine coolant temperature (ECT) sensor Engine coolant temperature (ECT) sensor See more: photo1, photo2.
+Engine coolant temperature (ECT) sensor See more:

 An engine coolant temperature sensor or ECT measures the temperature of the liquid coolant.
 A typical engine cooling temperature sensor is a Negative Temperature Coefficient (NTC) thermistor, which means its electrical resistance decreases when the temperature increases.
 The tip of the ECT sensor protrudes into one of the cooling system passages and is immersed in coolant.